shadows911/baruf/content/p/otp.md

 **What, or who?**  Attend to this passage from *Half-Blood Prince*:

-> 'Oh, it’s a Gurdyroot,' she said, stuffing the cat litter and the
+> "Oh, it's a Gurdyroot," she said, stuffing the cat litter and the
 > toadstool back into her bag.
-‘You can keep it if you like, I’ve got
+"You can keep it if you like, I've got
 > a few of them.
-They’re really excellent for warding off Gulping
+They're really excellent for warding off Gulping
-> Plimpies.’
+> Plimpies."

 > And she walked away, leaving Ron chortling, still clutching the
 > Gurdyroot.

-> ‘You know, she’s grown on me, Luna,’ he said, as they set off again
+> "You know, she's grown on me, Luna," he said, as they set off again
 > for the Great Hall.
-‘I know she’s insane, but it’s in a good –’
+"I know she"s insane, but it"s in a good---"

 > He stopped talking very suddenly.
 Lavender Brown was standing at the
 > foot of the marble staircase looking thunderous.

-> ‘Hi,’ said Ron nervously.
+> "Hi," said Ron nervously.

-> ‘C’mon,’ Harry muttered to Hermione, and they sped past, though not
+> "C'mon," Harry muttered to Hermione, and they sped past, though not
-> before they had heard Lavender say, 'Why didn’t you tell me you were
+> before they had heard Lavender say, "Why didn't you tell me you were
 > getting out today?
-And why was *she* with you?'
+And why was *she* with you?" (*HBP,* chapter 20)

 Are you beginning to understand?
 When Lavender says "why was *she* with you", she is not referring to Hermione.

 Now look!
 Look at this passage from *Deathly Hallows*:

-> 'I like this song,' said Luna, swaying in time to the waltz-like
+> "I like this song," said Luna, swaying in time to the waltz-like
 > tune, and a few seconds later she stood up and glided on to the
 > dance floor, where she revolved on the spot, quite alone, eyes
 > closed and waving her arms.

-> ‘She’s great, isn’t she?’ said Ron admiringly.
-‘Always good value.’
+> "She's great, isn't she?" said Ron admiringly.
+"Always good value."

 > But the smile vanished from his face at once: Viktor Krum had
-> dropped into Luna’s vacant seat.
+> dropped into Luna's vacant seat.
 Hermione looked pleasurably
 > flustered, but this time Krum had not come to compliment her.
 With a
-> scowl on his face he said, 'Who is that man in the yellow?'
+> scowl on his face he said, "Who is that man in the yellow?" (*DH,*
+> chapter 8)

 Whenever Ron admires Luna, whenever his heart is on the verge of telling him its truth, **a time-traveling witch or wizard arrives to